-It is noted that the minor variance application seeks to legalize the minimum lot frontage and minimum lot area requirements of the default R1 zoning provisions to facilitate the proposed severance (B11/2019P).
-The other zoning relief sought for yard setbacks and lot coverage are purely optional as they relate to the severance approval.
+It is noted that the minor variance application seeks to legalize various yard setbacks that would contravene the default R1 zoning provisions if the proposed severance (B11/2019P) is approved.
+This application does not propose any new development on the remnant parcel (Part 2) or the existing dwelling.
 The proposed minor variance conforms with the Pelham Official Plan as it supports additional housing, appropriate lot geometry, good land use planning and is a compatible form of residential intensification especially in proximity to Downtown Fonthill.